kyphan38/arca/assets/docs/2-technologies/cloud/aws /3-foundations/4-networking.md

 Combinations

 - We can mix and match multiple components depending on the network's needs
+- We can mix and match multiple components depending on the network's needs:
   - Cables and NICs
   - Cables and transceivers
   - Cables and repeaters and hubs